 - Service life

-Hot-dip galvanizing has excellent anti-corrosion properties and can remain rust-free for more than 50 years.
-Spray paint usually only lasts 2-4 years.
-In areas with changeable climates, it can only be used for 1-2 years. - Construction difficulty
+In general environment, hot-dip galvanizing has excellent anti-corrosion performance and can keep rust-free for about 30 years.
+Spray painting can generally only be used for 3-5 years.
+In areas with large climate changes, it can only be used for 1-2 years. - Construction difficulty

 Hot-dip galvanizing can be installed and operated directly on site without additional protective measures and is simple to construct.
 Spray painting is affected by many factors such as the operator’s technical proficiency, paint viscosity, working air pressure, distance between the spray gun and the object, and is also affected by weather, so the construction is difficult. - Appearance